MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-05-10-selective-supervised-contrastive-learning.md

 **How to find confident examples?**

-Uses unsupervised training to initially train the network in the first few epochs

 Confident examples are found by first measuring cosine distance between the low dimensional representations $z_i$, $z_j$ of each pair of examples

 $$d(z_i, z_j) = \frac{z_i z_j^T}{\|z_i\|~\|z_j\|}$$